dotnet/runtime/docs/design/features/OnStackReplacement.md

 code via OSR.

-Given the need to preserve address artifacts, this transition must be done gradually -- first creating a frame for the innermost inlined method that extends the original frame, then, when this innermost method returns, creating a frame for the next innermost inlined method, and so on, until finally the root method frame returns and can clean up the optimized method frame as well.
+Given the need to preserve address artifacts, this transition must be done gradually&mdash;first creating a frame for the innermost inlined method that extends the original frame, then, when this innermost method returns, creating a frame for the next innermost inlined method, and so on, until finally the root method frame returns and can clean up the optimized method frame as well.